Jo Han-sun: Early life and career

-Jo Han-sun (born June 17, 1981) is a South Korean actor.
-He made his debut in a beer commercial in 2001, then became a household name through the sitcom Nonstop 3 (2002) and the television drama April Kiss (2004).
-He is best known for the films Temptation of Wolves (2004), Cruel Winter Blues (2006), and A Better Tomorrow, the 2010 remake of the Hong Kong classic.
+Jo was born into a family with financial difficulties.
+A Hongik University graduate with a degree in Sports Industry Studies, he played football as a goalkeeper through his youth and university years.
+He was drafted by Bucheon SK, but ultimately switched to acting due to a back injury.
+He made his debut in an OB commercial in 2001, then became a household name through the sitcom Nonstop 3 (2002) and the television dramas April Kiss (2004) and Hot Stove League (2019).
+He is best known for the films Temptation of Wolves (2004), Cruel Winter Blues (2006), A Better Tomorrow, the 2010 remake of the Hong Kong classic, and Blue Busking (2016).